-In first narrowing the field, and then testing what we chose, we have learned a great deal about what constitutes a great backcountry ski.
-We also learned that there are an amazing number of great products on the market.
+In first narrowing the field, and then testing what we chose, we learned a great deal about what constitutes a great backcountry ski.
+We also learned that there is an amazing number of great products on the market.
 Backcountry skiing is strenuous, at times dangerous, and takes place in a fully uncontrolled environment.
 As our primary interaction with the snow, our skis can have a significant influence on our experience.
 Every ski we reviewed is excellent, some are better in certain ways and under certain circumstances, while a select few truly stand out from the rest.
-Read on for our evaluation criteria and to learn how products compare.
-Read each individual product review for far greater detail on that product.

-Weight scores were distributed based primarily on weight, but also consideration was given to color and width.
+Weight scores were distributed based primarily on measured weight, but also consideration was given to color and width.
 The wider the ski is, the wider (and thus heavier) the skins need to be and the more snow can accumulate on its top sheet while skinning.
 Dark colored skis heat up more than lighter skis in even partial sun.
 This warmed top sheet melts a little bit of snow into water, to which can accrete and freeze even more snow.
-Interestingly, the lightest were also the whitest.
+Interestingly, the lightest was also the whitest.
 The ultralight construction of the La Sportiva Vapor Nano is augmented by its medium width and almost fully white top sheet.
 Our Top Pick winner, the DPS Wailer 99 Tour1 is also super lightweight.
-The difference in weight between the Vapor and the Fischer was basically within the margin of manufacturing differences.
+The difference in weight between the Vapor and the Wailer was basically within the margin of manufacturing differences.

-Also in this weight class are two of our two Top Pick winners.
-The DPS Wailer 99 Tour is a super-light, wide-bodied powder touring monster.
-The DPS can be pressed into service for all around application, but it does best on many thousands of feet of deep, cold powder snow.
-For this specialty bent at such a light weight, we gave the DPS one of our Top Pick awards.
-The final ski in the ultralight subclass of our review is the Dynafit Cho Oyu.
-This is roughly similar in mass to the DPS, La Sportiva, and Fischer, but it has a narrow profile that excels on steep and firm terrain.
-All of these mentioned skis are relatively fragile, truly backcountry specific tools with a pair weight of something under six and a half pounds.
+In this ultralightweight class, the Top Pick winning DPS Tour1 Wailer 99 is a super-light, wide-bodied powder touring monster.
+The DPS can be pressed into service for all-around application, but it does best on many thousands of feet of deep, cold powder snow.
+For this specialty bent at such a lightweight, we gave the DPS one of our Top Pick awards.
+These skis are relatively fragile, truly backcountry specific tools with a pair weight of something under six and a half pounds.
 A great deal of in-bounds use or hard riding would risk breaking or wearing them out.

-In the middle of the pack, weight-wise, is our Editors' Choice winning Volkl V-Werks BMT 94, the Dynastar Mythic, Scott Super Guide 95, Best Buy Fischer Hannibal 98, and K2 Wayback 96.
+In the middle of the pack, weight-wise is our Editors' Choice winning Volkl VTA 98, the Dynastar Mythic, Scott Super Guide 95, Best Buy Fischer Hannibal 98, and K2 Wayback 96.
 These represent, currently, your standard touring ski.
 Light enough to lug around, wide enough to power through poor snow, and versatile enough to take anywhere.
 It is at this weight class that solid, reliable performance meets reasonable weight.
 If and when this degree of downhill performance trickles down to even lower weights, we'll be even more stoked.

-Finally, the heaviest skis in our test are the K2 Coomback and the Dynafit Chugach.
-These are each solid performers, but live in a weight class that preempts acclaim in the backcountry world.
-Basically, these two heavier ski models are good to excellent downhill skis that are branded to tour.
+Finally, the heaviest skis in our test are the K2 Coomback 104.
+These are solid performers but live in a weight class that preempts acclaim in the backcountry world.
+This heavier ski model is a good to excellent downhill ski that is branded to tour.

 Stability at Speed

 A ski's stability determines the user's comfort at speed, and the rider's security when landing steep jump turns.
-These seemingly different activities actually reward the same attributes.
+These seemingly different activities reward the same attributes.
 Damp (basically, damp skis deflect from their path less readily than less damp ones), stiff, and heavy skis are the most stable.
 In our testing, the same skis that we wanted to go fast on were the same ones we could jump around on in steep, chunky snow.
 Not surprisingly, the heavy Coomback 104 is more stable than the lighter ones.
-The Dynafit Chugach is essentially an outlier, weight wise. it is also in a class of its own when it comes to speed stability.
-We gave a Top Pick Award to the Chugach because of its admirable stability at top speeds.

 Tempering the stability for the lighter skis is the inclusion of carbon fiber.
 Carbon fiber stiffens the ride without dramatically increasing the weight.
-Heavy-ish skis with carbon fiber in them, like the Volkl, Dynastar, Wayback, and Super Guide, replicate the stability of the heaviest skis at a lower mass.
+Heavy-ish skis with carbon fiber in them, like the Volkl, Dynastar, Wayback 96, and Super Guide, replicate the stability of the heaviest skis at a lower mass.
 In times past, lightweight skis would noodle around terrain and snow conditions.
-Modern, expensive, lightweight skis built with carbon fiber like the Vapor Nano, Hannibal 94, and DPS Tour1 can push right through almost as well as the more massive ones.
+Modern, expensive, lightweight skis built with carbon fiber like the Vapor Nano, Hannibal, and DPS Tour1 can push right through almost as well as the more massive ones.
 No matter what technology is included in a ski, mass has a relationship to stability.
 The lighter skis won't be as stable as the heavier ones, all else equal.
 A carefully constructed light ski, of course, will out ski a sloppy heavier one.

 Firm Snow Performance

 Firm snow in the backcountry is formed by melt freeze metamorphosis, and we call it corn, or it is formed by wind transport, and we call it wind board.
 The firmest expression of both of these can be called ice.
 Corn snow, in its softer phase, is one type of hero snow.
 Turning in perfect corn snow is almost effortless.
 Like in perfect powder, differentiating between skis on corn snow is difficult; all are fun.
 In the firmer manifestations of snow, ski performance varies drastically.
 Stiffer is better.
 Narrower feels more predictable and less strenuous.
 Weight helps.
 Our favorite firm snow skis were narrow.
-The Fischer is narrow and stiff, but ultralight.
-The Dynafit Cho Oyu is even more so.
-In the end, both perform pretty reliably on firm snow and inspire great confidence when it is steep and hard.
+The Fischer is narrow and stiff, but ultralight, and performs reliably on firm snow and inspires great confidence when it is steep and hard.
 The Editors Choice Volkl VTA 98, especially in the tested 184cm length, suffered in steep and icy skiing.
 Were able to survive, of course, and the performance was dramatically better than that of the DPS Wailer 99 Tour1, but the Volkl didn't quite meet our early expectations.
 We extrapolate, with good reason, that a shorter tested Volkl VTA would perform far better in firm conditions.

 All the skis we tested are a ton of fun in powder snow.
 This is a reflection of the nature of powder skiing and the fact that modern skis are so well designed.
 Wide or narrow, stiff or floppy, rockered or not, good skis combine with good powder snow to make for a transcendent experience.
-We must give mention here of the Voile V6.
+We must give a mention here of the no-longer-included Voile V6.
 This fully cambered, stiff, relatively narrow ski excels in powder.
-It is a lively ride that positively pops up and out of the fluffy between each silky turn.
-The enjoyable performance kicks cold pow in the face of convention.
+It was a lively ride that positively pops up and out of the fluffy between each silky turn.
+The enjoyable performance kicked cold pow in the face of convention.
 Common knowledge would hold that the camber, narrow waist, and stiff construction would be a liability in the soft.
 Not so, in our experience.
 This single data point hints at the issues with generalizing dimensions and construction type.
 The Volkl VTA 98 also hints at this same point.
 It is a cambered ski of moderate width but absolutely charges powder skiing.

-The width and shape of the Nano and Tour1 are forgiving of tricky snow conditions that one encounters when trying to find the last bits of powder.
+The width, weight, and shape of the Nano and Tour1 are unforgiving of tricky snow conditions that one encounters when trying to find the last bits of powder.
 For all these reasons, we recommend either of these skis for people motivated to find, or fortunate enough to stumble into, powder snow for much of their skiing.
-Between the two, the DPS is a little more polished in its rider experience, with more forgiving poor snow performance.
-For that we gave it our Top Pick Award for powder touring.
-In multiple human powered trips to the high and cold reaches of Colorado's Rockies and Wyoming's Tetons, we had a great time scoping soft and fluffy on the Wailer 99 Tour1 skis.
+Between the two, the DPS is a little more polished in its rider experience, with slightly more forgiving poor snow performance.
+For that, we gave it our Top Pick Award for powder touring.
+In multiple human powered trips to the high and cold reaches of Colorado's Rockies and Wyoming's Tetons, we had a great time scoping soft and fluffy on the Tour1 Wailer 99 skis.

 Crud/Poor Snow Performance

 This is our favorite review category.
 And that is not because we like skiing crud and poor snow.
 It is here that a product can truly make itself known.
 As mentioned above, in great snow, whether powder or corn, all modern skis are fun and perform well.
 At speed and in the steeps, stable and firm-snow tuned products start to stand out.
 However, it is when the snow inevitably gets breakable or sloppy that separates the wheat from the chaff.
 This applies to skis as well as skiers.
 We can't change your skiing over the internet, but we can help you get products that smooth the rough.